Isokinetics – What Does the Biodex do?

 Physis is one of only a couple of clinics in Edinburgh that has their own Biodex units, ours is located at the Mayfield clinic, and have several options open to you to suit your situation.

-1. We are happy to take referrals from other physiotherapist and health professionals to provide assessments for their patients.
-We can perform a one-off isokinetic assessment and provide you with an appraisal of the information to take back to your treating clinician.
+1. We are happy to take referrals from other physiotherapists and health professionals to provide assessments for their patients.
+We can perform a one-off isokinetic assessment and provide you with an summary of the information to take back to your treating clinician.

 2. We are also, obviously happy to see you without a referral.
 Like all our services, you don’t need a referral for a Biodex assessment.
 Just let us know what your problem is and we will get you booked in.